Head Baseball Coach

 Dakota Wesleyan University ’12

-Greicar, a Grand Forks, N.D., native, completed his third season as an assistant coach for the Tiger baseball team in May.
+Prior to taking over as the head coach, Greicar, a Grand Forks, N.D., native, completed his third season as an assistant coach for the Tiger baseball team in 2014.
 He was part of DWU’s run to the championship game at the Great Plains Athletic Conference Postseason Tournament where the Tigers lost to Midland University.
-Greicar has been a part of three 20-win teams during his tenure as assistant coach, and helped DWU to a 27-24 record in 2014 – the most wins since the 2010 season.
+Greicar was part of three 20-win teams during his tenure as assistant coach, and helped DWU to a 27-24 record in 2014 – the most wins since the 2010 season.
 While serving as an assistant coach, Greicar helped coach 27 All-GPAC athletes, including five first-team selections and one GPAC Player-of-the-Year.

 Before he made the transition to a coach, Greicar finished out his college baseball career at Dakota Wesleyan.
 In his senior season with the Tigers, Greicar – who graduated with a degree in sports management in May 2011 – led the team in batting average (.351), hits (52), doubles (13), RBIs (26), putouts (348) and fielding percentage (.974).
 The first baseman earned All-GPAC Honorable Mention honors in 2011.
 As a junior, Greicar led the team with 272 putouts.
 Before coming to DWU, Greicar played two seasons at Northland Community College in East Grand Forks, Minn.